Please click here for the latest information regarding Benedictine University's response to the Coronavirus (COVID-19) outbreak.

-The program is designed to meet the needs of a variety of students by offering a generalist MPH degree, certificates in specialized areas, and dual degrees with master's level programs in business administration, information systems, organizational behavior, and nutrition and wellness.
+The program is designed to meet the needs of a variety of students by offering a generalist MPH degree, certificates in specialized areas, and dual degrees with master's level programs in business administration and organizational behavior.

 The year-round program is offered in four quarter terms a year winter, spring, summer, and fall.

-Classes are held evenings, Monday through Thursday, from 6:30PM to 9:30PM; on weekends; online; or in a blended online and on campus format.
-Students are admitted to either the on campus or the online program.
+Classes are held on campus in the evenings, Monday through Thursday, from 6:30PM to 9:30PM; on weekends; online; or in a blended online and on campus format.
+Students are admitted to either the on-campus or the online program.

 The generalist MPH degree prepares students to be public health practitioners who draw on knowledge and skills from a variety of disciplines.
 The foundation (core) coursework in biostatistics, epidemiology, management, policy, behavioral and social aspects of public health, environmental health, and biology, provides a scientific and practical base for public health practice.
 Elective courses may be taken in a variety of areas such as health education, finance, law, and information technology or in other programs such as psychology, business, information systems, nutrition and wellness.
 The M.P.H. degree can be applied in a variety of settings and positions.
 A few examples are administration of private health organizations, social service or public health agencies at the local, state, national, and international levels; managers, planners, evaluators or practitioners in community or workplace health promotion programs; and epidemiologists working on cancer surveillance or in the pharmaceutical industry.
 Current and future health professionals in medicine, nursing, dentistry, or pharmacy find the M.P.H degree provides them with a broader perspective and additional skills to complement their primary disciplines.